-- (1) Professors and Instructors must refrain from scheduling exams and oral presentations during the major holidays of religions that have a presence on campus (Jewish, Muslim, Hindu, etc.).
-If a Professor mistakenly has scheduled such an exam or oral presentation, exams must be reasonably rescheduled without academic penalty. - (2) Absences may not be counted as a missed class in any course in which attendance is a measure of academic performance.
+- (1) Professors and instructors should make every effort to avoid scheduling exams and oral presentations during the major holidays of religions that have a presence on campus (Jewish, Muslim, Hindu, etc.).
+If a professor has scheduled such an exam or oral presentation, exams must be reasonably rescheduled without academic penalty. - (2) Absences may not be counted as a missed class in any course in which attendance is a measure of academic performance.
 Some instructors attempt to cover all reasons for student absences from required academic events such as quizzes or exams with a blanket policy, e.g., allowing the student to drop one grade or two quizzes without penalty, or allowing a certain number of "unexcused" absences during the course of a semester.
-This kind of policy should not be applied to religious observances, as this penalizes religions with more observances that require absences than others. - (3) Reasonable extensions of time must be given, without academic penalty, for missed assignments; students must be allowed to schedule presentations around such absences.
-Make-up work should be appropriate and not more difficult than the original assignment. - (4) It is the responsibility of those students who wish to be absent to make arrangements in advance with their instructors, and to catch up on any material discussed and assignments given during that class period.
-Accommodations must never fundamentally alter an essential requirement of the course or academic program. - (5) All faculty must refer to this religious policy in their syllabi.
+This kind of policy should not be applied to religious observances, as this penalizes religions with more holidays that require absences than others. - (3) Reasonable extensions of time must be given, without academic penalty, for missed assignments; students must be allowed to schedule presentations around such absences.
+Make-up work should be appropriate and not more difficult than the original assignment. - (4) It is the responsibility of those students who need to be absent to inform their instructor at least two weeks before the holiday, make arrangements in advance with their instructors, and to catch up on any material discussed and assignments given during that class period.
+Accommodations must never fundamentally alter an essential requirement of the course or academic program.